Saint Library

 Joins the Praetorian Guard

-Enlisted in the Roman army and rose to captain of the elite Praetorian Guard, serving Emperors Maximian and Diocletian while concealing his Christian identity.
+Enlisted in the Roman army and rose to captain of the Praetorian Guard, serving Emperors Maximian and Diocletian, who valued his loyalty and intelligence without knowing he was Christian.

 c.
 286